jlu-ilr-hydro/odmf/odmf/static/media/help/data-usage.md

 third party.
 Therefore no consent to store cookies is necessary.

 ## What personal data does ODMF exchange with external parties
-The ODMF server does not send personal data to any external parties.
-However, the ODMF frontend system lets the user's browser download data from external parties with their own data protection policies.
+The ODMF server does not send personal data to any external parties without consent.

 ### Google Maps
 ODMF uses the Google Maps API, after the user consents.
 The users web browser retrieves map data directly from Google Maps using their Javascript